TrinityCore/tc-wiki/database/335/world/npc_text.md

 &nbsp;

 ### Emote\[0-7]_\[0-2]
 The [Emote ID](/files/DBC/335/emotes#id) that the NPC should do when displaying the text.
-The emotes are played after each other in order (0 - 2).
+The emotes are played after each other in order (0 &ndash; 2).
 &nbsp;

 ### VerifiedBuild